compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 <h1 id="bytecode" class="chapter">Chapter: Bytecodes </h1>

+The entire Virtual Machine is contained in `vdbe.c`.
 On compiling the project, `vdbe.c` produces two files: `opcodes.h` which assigns a numerical value to opcodes and `opcodes.c` which designates a symbolic name for an opcode.

 opcodes.h